Yisas/magnus-effect/README.md

 * [`glm`](https://github.com/g-truc/glm), an OpenGL mathematics library
 * [`stb`](https://github.com/nothings/stb), a texture loading library

-[`Learn OpenGL`](https://learnopengl.com/), an educational website for OpenGL from which some code is borrowed, namely for shader and model loading.
+[`Learn OpenGL`](https://learnopengl.com/), an educational website for OpenGL from which some code is borrowed, namely for shaders and model loading.